m-gagnon/palindrome-message-service/README.md

-# Message Service
+# Palindrome Message Service

-The message service is a RESTful microservice implemented to store and retrieve messages which may or may not be palindromes.
+The palindrome message service is a RESTful microservice implemented to store and retrieve messages which may or may not be palindromes.

 ## Technology and Architecture